Last Updated on June 7, 2023 by Leah Hall

 One of the variations we recently tried that was a huge hit was a vegetarian recipe, our Sweet Potato Black Bean and Corn Veggie Tacos.

 While most people are used to using black beans and fresh corn in a taco, sweet potatoes are definitely something out of the ordinary.
 Normally sweet potatoes are thought of as a side dish found on a Thanksgiving table, so using sweet potatoes as part of a main dish that could be served year round was kind of exciting to someone who loves this sweet tuber.

 Roasting the sweet potatoes brought out their natural sweetness and made them fork tender, too.
-A drizzle of Bee’s Knees Hudson Honey, cumin, fresh cracked black pepper and garlic salt adds a bold perfume of roasted spices that gives the sweet potatoes a delicious southwestern flavor.
+A drizzle of honey, cumin, fresh cracked black pepper and garlic salt adds a bold perfume of roasted spices that gives the sweet potatoes a delicious southwestern flavor.

 What Ingredients are Needed for the Veggie Tacos?

 - Black Beans

 - Olive Oil